Zululand Local History

 13. kwaGqokil Hill (the site where King Shaka defeated his arch rival, iNkosi Zwide of the Ndwandwe in 1818)

-15. Battle of Opathe (between warriors of King Dingane and a Voortrekker commando)
+15. Battle of Ophathe (between warriors of King Dingane and a Voortrekker commando)

-17. Dingane's (Mthonjaneni's) Spring (It is said that water for King Dingane's personal use was drawn from the spring by girls who walked several kilometers to and from uMgungundlovu every day)
+17. Dingane's (Mtonjaneni's) Spring (It is said that water for King Dingane's personal use was drawn from the spring by girls who walked several kilometers to and from uMgungundlovu every day)

 18. Nodwengu (Homestead and grave of King Mpande)